JeremyCraigMartinez/421_WEBAPP/README.md

 This web application will be a tool for clinicians to monitor patients with wearable sensors.
 Below is a breakdown of the logical sections and their ideal capabilities.
 It is possible that some of the items will be too difficult to implement and so will be either ignored, worked around, or postponed until Fall.
 However, the power of AngularJS should make many of the difficult aspects relatively easy.

+"Item?" of course, means it is uncertain whether the item should be included.

 ## Before Login

 User is unable to access patient data until they login.